cswingler/MB7621_modem_scraper/README.md

 If you are going to run the collect_data.py script, it collects at 15 second intervals.
 If you want to collect faster or slower, edit config.cfg and change the interval.
 The units on interval are seconds.

 ## Charts

+Make sure you are in the MB7621_modem_scraper directory and then run ```jupyter lab```.
+Open the charts.ipynb file.
+Assuming you have run collect_data.py successfully and you have a sqlite3 database called MB7621.db, run all the cells in the charts.ipynb notebook.
+You should end up with something like the following:

 <img width="921" alt="charts" src="https://user-images.githubusercontent.com/3979338/89111961-5a230b00-d411-11ea-8926-f9b98e913198.png">